 “John, I’m flattered that you think I’m up to the task, but I have to be honest.
 I don’t think I’m the best match for you and helping you find the home you need.
 I’d love to introduce you to my colleague, Joe.
 He’s an expert in that area and would be a better fit for your specific needs.”
 (You would prep your colleague in advance for the referral, of course.)

-How to say no. This is a tough one.
-You don’t want to saddle a colleague in your firm with a flake or a potential marital blowup!
-The most tactful approach would probably be to suggest that your dance card is relatively full and that the client may want to interview several other Realtors before making a decision.
+This is a tough one.
+In this situation, you don’t want to saddle a colleague in your firm with a flake or a potential marital blowup!
+The most tactful approach would probably be to suggest that your schedule is relatively full.
+Then, suggest the client(s) may want to interview several other Realtors before making a decision.
 This puts the ball back in their court and who knows—they may find a perfect match somewhere else.

 If you sense that a client is going to need 24/7 attention, you may want to take a pass.

 You alone are the best judge of the kinds of clients and situations where you can do your best work.
-Of course you’ll run into roadblocks and difficult situations occasionally.
-But you can avoid many of these by learning to say “No” firmly, graciously and with a smile on your face.
+Of course, you’ll run into roadblocks and difficult situations occasionally.
+But you can avoid many of these by learning to say “No” firmly, graciously, and with a smile on your face.